-- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years; - Money Market Funds (MMF) AAA rated £3m limit for any one MMF and total investments in MMFs shall not exceed £9m for more than one week at any one time.
+- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years;

+• Money Market Funds (MMF) AAA rated - £3m limit for any one MMF and total investments in MMFs shall not exceed the higher of £9m or 25% of invested funds for more than 7 days at any one time.

-The full investment strategy for 2021/22 was approved by the Council on 23rd February 2021 and is available on the Council's website.
+The full investment strategy for 2022/23 was approved by the Council on 2nd February 2022 and is available on the Council's website.